authq/captive-login/README.md

 Feel free forking this repository and making PRs for features and fixes :)

+## RELATED PROJECTS

+- [Reyhoon Hotspot Login](https://github.com/mamal72/reyhoon-hotspot-login) - A simple http client written in go to log us in with less pain and effort.

 ## LICENSE

 Copyright (C) 2018 Pooya Parsa <pooya@pi0.ir>